MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler.md

 > Some function names begin with `rx` and others with `Rx`.
 The `Rx` function name prefix is used for class constructors for data sources and compute contexts.

 ## Functions by category

+The library includes data transformation and manipulation, visualization, predictions, and statistical analysis functions.
+The library also includes functions for controlling jobs, serializing data, and performing common utility tasks.

 This section lists the functions by category to give you an idea of how each one is used.
 You can also use the table of contents to find functions in alphabetical order.